semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.node.data.series.md

 The contained datasets don't need to physically live inside the series' folder, but that can be an intuitive design pattern.

-[[sflo.concept.mesh.resource.element.node-component.versioned]] are not mesh dataset-series themselves, but they contain [[sflo.concept.mesh.resource-facet.dataset.v-series]] which are.
+[[sflo.concept.mesh.component-facet.versioned]] are not mesh dataset-series themselves, but they contain [[sflo.concept.mesh.component-facet.v-series]] which are.
 (And [[sflo.concept.mesh.resource.element.node-component.layer.version]] that are not.)